 Bartlesville Area History MuseumBartlesville

 The Bartlesville Area History Museum, a 10,000 sq. ft. facility is located on the top floor of the City Center, The community has a rich and colorful heritage with roots traced back to the Delaware, Cherokee and Osage peoples who lived in the region before the arrival of white settlers.
 History unfolds for visitors to the museum with interactive displays, exceptional photography and intriguing artifacts.
-Two of the museum's most popular attractions is a talking animated likeness of pioneer photographer, Frank Griggs and Nelson Carr One Room School experience of a typical 1900s education.
+One of the museum’s most popular attractions is a talking animated likeness of Frank Griggs, pioneer photographer who spent seven decades documenting Bartlesville life.

 Tulsa Port of CatoosaCatoosa